-During the 2016/17 season Michael Shapiro conducts The Chappaqua Orchestra in his Frankenstein-The Movie Score in Nyack, New York, as part of the ArtsRock series as well as concerts at Wallace Auditorium in Chappaqua with Paul Shaffer (SNL and Letterman), Elliott Forrest (WQXR), and Diva Goodfriend-Koven (MET Orchestra, American Symphony Orchestra, and American Composers Orchestra), and the winners of The Chappaqua Orchestra concerto competition, cellists Julian Langford and Dylan Wu.
+During the 2016/17 season Michael Shapiro conducts The Chappaqua Orchestra in his Frankenstein-The Movie Score in Nyack, New York, as part of the ArtsRock series as well as concerts at Chappaqua Performing Arts Center in Chappaqua with Paul Shaffer (SNL and Letterman), Elliott Forrest (WQXR), and Diva Goodfriend-Koven (MET Orchestra, American Symphony Orchestra, and American Composers Orchestra), and the winners of The Chappaqua Orchestra concerto competition, cellists Julian Langford and Dylan Wu.

-Upcoming performances of Frankenstein-The Movie Score include those by the Beloit-Janesville Symphony (Robert Tomaro, conductor); Concordia Orchestra, Fargo, North Dakota (Kevin Suetterlin, conductor), Tufts Wind Ensemble, Boston, Massachusetts (John McCann, conductor), Sound of the South Symphony Band, Troy, Alabama (Mark Walker, conductor), and SIU Wind Ensemble, Carbondale, Illinois (Christopher Lee Morehouse, conductor).
+Upcoming performances of Frankenstein-The Movie Score include those by the Beloit-Janesville Symphony in Wisconsin (Robert Tomaro, conductor); Concordia Orchestra, Fargo, North Dakota (Kevin Suetterlin, conductor); Tufts Wind Ensemble, Boston, Massachusetts (John McCann, conductor), Sound of the South Symphony Band, Troy, Alabama (Mark Walker, conductor), and SIU Wind Ensemble, Carbondale, Illinois (Christopher Lee Morehouse, conductor).

 His new work for concert band, Bamboula!, celebrating Mardi Gras and the spirit of New Orleans, will receive consortium premiere performances this and next season in North Carolina and Texas by the Piedmont Wind Symphony, UT Wind Ensemble, and Texas Tech Wind Ensemble.

 The latest recording of Michael Shapiro’s music – his Second Sonata for violin and piano played by Tim Fain, violin, and Steven Beck, piano – was released in March, 2017 on Paumanok Records and is available on iTunes, CD Baby, and Amazon.

 Michael Shapiro’s piano concerto, Archangel, played by pianist Steven Beck, Roller Coaster, and Perlimplinito, Opera Sweet, A Lace Paper Valentine will be recorded in Scotland next season.

 Susan Sturman, cellist, presented the Texas premiere of his Eliahu Hanavi Variations for solo cello surrounded by new paintings by Diane Weiner.